marcriehm/kubernetes-research/Objects.md

 ### Controllers

 Deployments, StatefulSets, DaemonSets, Jobs, and CronJobs are all types of Pod *Controllers*.
 This overloads the term “Controller”, but the meaning should be clear from the context.
-All Controller definitions contain template Pod definitions.
+Controllers are higher-level execution entities which define Pods.
+All Controller definitions contain *template* Pod definitions, or *pod-specs*.
 Those templates are used to create Pods within the Controller.

-Note that Deployments are one of the most important Object types in Kubernetes.
+#### Pod-specs

+When a Controller is instantiated it creates one or more Pods.
+The Controller definition contains a nested pod template or pod-spec.
+Pod templates may contain all of the attributes of Pods.

+An example Pod definition is [here]( "").

+An example Job definition, which creates one Pod identical to that one, is [here]( "").

 #### Deployments